CivicActions/agile-california/call-notes/sprint-6-demo.md

 ##Final user demos - June 8

-30 min with Rani Wesley (case-worker) and 30 min with Amy Macalguim (foster parent)
+30 min with Case worker (who requested anonymity) and 30 min with Amy Macalguim (foster parent)

 ##Lead feedback:
-Rani:
+Case worker:
 - Would need spanish language site for many parents
 - Most useful function of map would be to help bio parents and foster parents arrange drop off locations (eg park, restaurant. not foster home).
 - Would be helpful when searching residential facilities to be able to see type of facility (level 10 group home, eg)